NationalGenomicsInfrastructure/miarka-provision/README.md

 # cd to the playbook directory and checkout the correct branch/version
 cd /vulpes/ngi/deploy/miarka-provision
 git fetch --tags origin
-git checkout [monthly / bimonthly / tags/vX.Y]
+git checkout [monthly / bimonthly / vX.Y]
-git pull origin
+git pull origin # only needed if checking out a branch (not a tag)

 # do deployment to local file system for each site
 ansible-playbook -i inventory.yml install.yml -e deployment_environment=[staging / production] -e site=upps